10 Best Inner Chest Exercises To Build Mass

 9. Single Arm Chest Fly

-During exercise, emphasis is placed on bringing the resistance further across the body and past the midline, thus extending the range of motion to force an intense peak contraction in the inner pec.
+During exercise, emphasis is placed on bringing the resistance further across the body and past the midline, thus extending the range of motion to force an intense peak contraction in the middle pec.

 Single Arm Chest Fly